How do I get started wtih DRC?Click or enter to reveal information below

 - Visit DRC's Connect page and follow the instructions.

 - You can request accommodations through DRC at any time during your academic career.

-What is the difference between DRC and SALT?Click or enter to reveal information below
+What is the difference between DRC and the SALT Center?Click or enter to reveal information below

-The DRC is the campus department designated by the University to determine provide access to University classes, programs and activities for disabled individuals.
+The DRC is the campus department designated by the University to provide access to University classes, programs, and activities for disabled individuals.

 - We determine and facilitate the implementation of reasonable accommodations.